 In this study, Pb doped ZnO nanoparticles were synthesized by a sol-gel technique for the sorption of Reactive Black 5 (RB5) textile dye in aqueous solution.
-The ZnO:Pb (2 and 4%) nanoparticles have been characterized by X-ray diffraction (XRD), Fourier transform infrared spectroscopy (FTIR), scanning electron microscopy (SEM), energy dispersive X-ray (EDX) and cryogenic nitrogen adsorption method (BET).
-The average size of the synthesized nanoparticles is less than 100 nm and the surface areas were 18.8 and 20.8 m2/g, respectively for ZnO:Pb 2% and ZnO:Pb 4%.
+The ZnO:Pb (2 and 4%) nanoparticles have been characterized by X-ray diffraction (XRD), Fourier transform infrared spectroscopy, scanning electron microscopy, energy dispersive X-ray spectroscopy and cryogenic nitrogen adsorption method.
+The average size of the synthesized nanoparticles was less than 100 nm and the surface areas were 18.8 and 20.8 m2/g, respectively for ZnO:Pb 2% and ZnO:Pb 4%.
 Batch sorption experiments were performed for color removal of RB5 dye at ambient temperature and 30 mg/L dye concentration.
-The central composite design (CCD) with response surface methodology (RSM) was used to study the effect of sorption condition (pH, nanoparticles dose and contact time).
-The significance of independent variables and their interactions were tested by analysis of variance (ANOVA).
-The optimum conditions of color removal were reached at pH = 7, 2 g/L dose of nanoparticles and a contact time of 79 min.
-The color removal performances was 79.4% and 98.1% for ZnO:Pb 2 and 4% respectively.
+The central composite design with response surface methodology was used to study the effect of sorption condition (pH, nanoparticles dose and contact time).
+The significance of independent variables and their interactions was tested by analysis of variance.
+The optimum conditions of color removal were pH = 7, 2 g/L dose of nanoparticles and a contact time of 79 min.
+The color removal performance was 79.4 and 98.1% for ZnO:Pb 2 and 4% respectively.
 The pseudo-second-order model described well the removal rates while the Langmuir model fitted well the adsorption isotherms.